 Yes, the cost is $120.00.
 However, there is a voucher available upon application that will supplement $80.00 of the testing fee.
 Application is accessible at http://www.lorainccc.edu/ged

 The new computer based GED Exam is given on the LCCC campus, in the Richard Desich Entrepreneurship Center, 151 Innovation Drive.
 Suite 153.

 Is there an age requirement to take the GED classes?

 19 years or older there are no special requirements.

 If you are 16, 17, or 18 years old you will need the formal withdrawal papers from the last school you attended.

 What if I have learning, emotional, physical disability, or ADD?
 Are there special accommodations offered for the official test?

 You may be eligible for testing accommodations when taking the Official GED test.
 There is an application process and proof of disability required.
-You may contact the Accessibility Services Office at (440) 366- 4058.
+You may contact the Aspire office at (440) 366- 4530.

 Does the LCCC Aspire Consortium offer English Speaker of Other Languages (ESOL) classes?